Trustees are required

-The federal law that governs 401(k) and other pension plans, called ERISA, sets out the duties of trustees as well as ways in which trustees may limit their responsibilities.
-Under our plan documents, each plan sponsor must appoint an “Investment Fiduciary” as well as a trustee.
+The federal law that governs 401(k) and other pension plans, called ERISA, sets out the duties of the plan fiduciaries, including those of the Trustee and Investment Fiduciary.
+The Trustee is generally responsible for managing and accounting for a plan’s assets.
 The Investment Fiduciary is responsible for selecting investments or appointing a professional investment manager, such as Human Interest Advisors, to select the menu of available investments.
-These two roles of trustee and Investment Fiduciary may, but are not required to be, filled by the same person.
+These two roles of Trustee and Investment Fiduciary may, but are not required to be, filled by the same person.

-providing an accounting of plan assets and valuing plan assets at least once a year, (performed by custodian)
+|Providing an accounting of plan assets and valuing plan assets at least once a year||Yes||Yes||No|

-avoiding certain related party and self-dealing transactions (called “prohibited transactions”)||Yes||No||Yes|
+|Avoiding certain related party and self-dealing transactions (called “prohibited transactions”)||Yes||No||Yes|

-If the plan document permits loans to participants, usually for holding the promissory notes and security agreements signed by participants when they borrow from the plan and enforcing the security provisions if participants default on their loan repayments||Yes||Yes||Yes|
+|Holding the promissory notes and security agreements signed by participants when they borrow from the plan and enforcing the security provisions if participants default on their loan repayments||Yes||Yes||Yes|

 It is important to understand the difference between being responsible for and performing the above tasks/duties.
 Although the custodian, Matrix Trust Company, and Human Interest perform these activities, the Trustee could still have liability to the extent the duties above are not fulfilled properly.

-The Human Interest Team
+Article ByThe Human Interest Team

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.